Tanishq-Mehta-1/Terrain-Generation/README.md

 * **Hydraulic Erosion**: Exploring and implementing a hydraulic erosion simulation to create more realistic riverbeds and terrain.
 * **Texture Mapping**: Blend detail textures (rock, grass, sand) in the fragment shader instead of solid colors for higher fidelity.
 * **Realistic Rendering**: using different techniques to generate a realistic terrain (shadowmaps, skybox, PCG trees...)
+* **Bugs**: need to deal with the directionality of perlin noise, which has been causing weird artifacts
 * **END GOAL**: Make the terrain a portable api that generates an interactble mesh, which can be used in a world-simulation project (future!!)

   ---